Opened 13 years ago

 I am currently looking into why the listening port binding failure never causes an alert to be logged.

-comment:4 Changed 13 years ago by andar
+comment:4 by andar, 13 years ago

 You shouldn't being touching client.py.

 I think you might want to create a new object Warnings for the gtkui.
 It could handle various other warnings too that we may want in the future.
-Then all you need to do is check on the start() of Warnings and also when the ListenOn? event is received.
+Then all you need to do is check on the start() of Warnings and also when the ListenOn event is received.
 You could have all your code in Warnings.

-comment:5 Changed 13 years ago by OmegaPhil
+comment:5 by OmegaPhil, 13 years ago

 OK, I was intending that I would implement the shared code so that all interfaces could in theory report on this issue - hence adding a 'listen_port_valid' function to something that sounds like 'shared client code' (client.py), or failing that, core.py.